Sage-Bionetworks/portalsDocs/articles/wikis.md

 layout: article
 ---

-##Synapse Wiki pages
+##Overview

-Wiki pages contain highly customized content including, but not limited to images, tables, code blocks, LaTeX formatted equations, and scholarly references.
-Synapse-specific widgets also allow users to embed dynamic content based on other resources stored in Synapse
+Wikis are used in Synapse projects to provide a space to build narrative content to describe the research.
+Every project has a Wiki tab where you can build pages and a hierarchy of subpages as you would with any website.
+Wikis can also be added to folders and files allowing additional content documentation.
+Wikis, whether they are under the Wiki tab or on a folder, are built in the same way and enables incorporation of highly customized content including, but not limited to: images, tables, code blocks, LaTeX formatted equations, and scholarly references.
+In addition, Synapse-specific widgets lets you embed dynamic content based on other resources stored in Synapse.

-###Creating Wiki Content
-It is possible to have a Wiki page for every project, folder and file.
-For folders and files, the Wiki pages are not visible until there is content.
+##Starting and editing a Wiki
+###Using the Synapse web portal
+After creating a new project select the Wiki tab.
+Start a Wiki through the Tools menu.
+Select 'Edit Project Wiki'.
+Content in this first Wiki will become the project home page.
+Add additional pages

+###Using R/Pyton
 {% tabs %} {% tab Command %}

 {% highlight bash %}